Tauvic/DriverAwareness/README.md

 System name: Safe Driver Coaching System

 * Develop a basic prototype
-    * to learn more about the subject of safe driving
+    * learn more about the subject of safe driving, sensors, data processing, machine learning
-    * to see if its possible to develop a cost effective solution
+    * to find out if its possible to develop a cost effective solution
     * to demonstrate its capabilities
-* If this step succeeds try to interest parties to actually develop and use such systems
+* If this first step succeeds, try to interest parties to actually develop and use such systems
 * If not then I have lost nothing and learned a lot.

-Goal:
+Use case:
 * Promote safe driving habits
 * Improve safe driving behaviour
 * Help to prevent car accidents
 * Lower costs for society

+Possible business cases:
+* Car lease (safety as a service, reduce accidents)
+* Insurance (reduce accidents)
+* Road service organization (safety for its members)

 Description: